-This is a straight forward no. You do not need two videographers.
-And why would I say this when one of my packages offers exactly that?
-Well... to clarify, you don't need more than one videographer just like you don't need to eat that second slice of chocolate cake... but aren't you ultimately glad when you take the risk and just go for it?
+This is a straight forward no – you do not need two videographers.
+And why would we say this when we offer a second videographer as an add-on?
+Well… to clarify, you don’t need more than one videographer just like you don’t need to eat that second slice of chocolate cake… but aren’t you ultimately glad when you take the risk and just go for it?
 YEP!

 Let’s dive a little deeper.

 We can, of course, shoot a whole wedding with one videographer, no matter how many hours the couple has chosen in their package; but of course it’s that much easier to have someone there beside you, lending another pair of hands to help you film – after all, we can’t be in two places at once!

 Let us explain a couple of reasons to consider hiring two videographers.

 Number 1 –

 Perhaps most critical is the aforementioned ability to be in two places at once.
 We’ll give you an example:

 It’s ceremony time and the bride is starting to walk down the aisle.
 One videographer is setup facing down the line from her, while a second camera is facing the groom (filming his reaction as she walks down).
 This provides good coverage, but imagine now if we had the luxury of having a second videographer.
 While we’re up front getting direct shots of the bride and groom, the second videographer could be getting reaction shots of everyone standing from their seats, or even following the bride down the aisle at the opposite end for another angle of her approach!
 More cameras means more coverage, which results in the freedom to capture those extra refining details for a better finished production.